-Procedures to Immediately Notify the College Community in the Event of an Emergency and employees on the campuses.
+Procedures to Immediately Notify the College Community in the Event of an Emergency

+Integrity College will immediately notify the college community upon confirmation of a significant emergency or dangerous situation that poses an immediate threat to the health or safety of students and employees on the campuses.
 Students and employees may be directed to evacuate the building or the campus and assemble in safe locations depending on the type, size and location of the emergency.